Published on Brock University (http://www.brocku.ca)

 The process and documentation required for obtaining a police check with vulnerable sector screening will vary depending on each police service.
 Some of the guidelines of the police services we use regularly are listed below.
 Please keep in mind that these requirements can change at the discretion of the police service at any time.

-Niagara Regional (NRP), Brantford, Durham, and London Police Services
+Niagara Regional (NRP), Durham, and London Police Services

-The HWPS will require you to bring a letter from our office to the police station stating why you require a police check with vulnerable sector screening and which school board you are hoping to use for the placement.
-Please contact Lindsay Hayhurst (email@example.com) to request this letter.
-You must indicate whether you are planning to complete your placement within the District School Board of Niagara, the Niagara Catholic School Board, Hamilton-Wentworth District School Board or Hamilton-Wentworth Catholic District School Board or other, if applicable.
+These police services will require you to bring a letter from our office to the police station stating why you require a police check with vulnerable sector screening and which school board you are hoping to use for the placement.
+Please contact Mona Lavoie (firstname.lastname@example.org) to request this letter.
+NOTE: Within the email you must indicate which course it is for, which school board you are hoping to complete your placement in and whether the placement will be in an elementary or secondary school.
 You will then be sent an electronic copy of the letter which you will need to take with you to the police station to begin the application process.
-The above-noted process applies to students who are residents of Hamilton, Stoney Creek, Dundas, Ancaster, Binbrook, Glanbrook and Flamborough.

 Ontario Provincial Police (OPP)